lunarun/auto-file-cli/README.md

 ### Generate file folder with vue file automatically.
 ### Generate vue file automatically.

-#### auto-create-file   ()
+#### auto-file   ()

-auto-create-file is a tool that helps generate file folder with files automatically in custom directory.
+auto-file is a tool that helps generate file folder with files automatically in custom directory.

 Default template types include .vue, .js, .scss and .html.
 You can download the package resource code and replace the code with your own.